-Panzi Foundation (also referred to as Panzi Foundation USA) is a Maryland Not-For-Profit Corporation that raises funds and awareness to support the mission of Panzi Hospital and Panzi Foundation DRC in the Democratic Republic of the Congo (DRC).
-For over 25 years, the DRC has been devastated by conflict and an epidemic of sexual violence as as weapon of war.
-Since its founding by Dr. Denis Mukwege (2018 Nobel Peace Prize Laureate) in 1999, the doctors of Panzi have treated more than 85,000 women who have suffered severe birth- or rape-related gynecological traumas, including more than 70,000 women and girls who are survivors of sexual violence.
+Panzi Foundation (also referred to as Panzi Foundation USA or the Panzi Foundation - US Office) is a Maryland Not-For-Profit Corporation that raises funds and awareness to support the mission of Panzi Hospital and Panzi Foundation in the Democratic Republic of the Congo (DRC).
+For over 25 years, the DRC has been devastated by conflict and an epidemic of sexual violence as a weapon of war.
+Since its inception by Dr. Denis Mukwege (2018 Nobel Peace Prize Laureate) in 1999, the doctors of Panzi have treated more than 85,000 women who have suffered severe birth- or raperelated gynecological traumas, including more than 70,000 women and girls who are survivors of sexual violence.